 When it comes to building site authority and generating quantifiable traffic for your website, having a good breadth of pages full of rich and valuable content is essential for successful SEO.
-This content can include everything from on-page category descriptions, to content on your About Us page, and product descriptions.
+This content can include everything from on-page category descriptions to content on your About Us page, and product descriptions.
 If properly done, engaging content can attract more users to your website and increase your rankings, providing more opportunities to increase brand awareness, secure new leads, and become a brand looked upon as an authoritative voice within your market.

 However, this can be challenging to do with just a small amount of copy.
 Blogs offer something unique when it comes to long-form, valuable content.
 In this article, we’re breaking down some of the benefits of blogging for Ecommerce businesses and how to easily utilise blogging for your overarching business goals.

-Why Are Blogs Recommended for SEO?
+Why are Blogs Recommended for SEO in 2024?

 There are many reasons why having a blog is recommended for SEO.
 Populating your website with informative, engaging content is not just for the benefit of the reader but can actually improve your site as a whole.